 - Frontline Plus Flea and Tick Control for Dogs and Puppies

 - Frontline Plus Flea and Tick Control for Dogs 89-132 Lbs

 - Natural Anti-Parasitical Alternatives

 - 6 monthly applications of K9 Advantix II flea and tick prevention for large dogs weighing 21-55...

 - K9 Advantix II flea and tick prevention for dogs works through contact, so fleas, ticks and...

 The main differences between K9 Advantix vs Frontline are:

 - K9 Advantix II is more effective in killing fleas, ticks, and lice, whereas Frontline Plus is safer to use.

-- K9 Advantix further repels flea and tick infestations, whereas Frontline Plus does not.
+- K9 Advantix is a topical flea treatment that further repels flea and tick infestations, whereas Frontline Plus does not.

 - K9 Advantix cannot be used on cats and may not be safe for pregnant dogs, whereas Frontline is safe for pregnant or lactating female dogs.